alphabin/EFI_Persistent_Counter/README.md

 #Second upload the iteration_read.ino file to the teensy.
 Now observe through Arduino Serial Montior for memory adress 20 and the iteration count for eaxample if the value is something like 20 2 , it is suppose to indicate 0001 as the pin.
+REMEBER ROM LOCATION SHOULD BE CHAGED TO SAVE USEAGE OF 100000 TIMES.